Death and state funeral of Omar Bongo: Dignitaries

-Dignitaries from many nations flew into Gabon to attend the funeral.
-This included approximately forty heads of state or their representatives, about a dozen of these were from within the African continent.
-Two French Presidents attended the funeral ceremony.
+Dignitaries from many nations arrived in Gabon to attend the funeral.
+This included approximately forty heads of state or their representatives, about a dozen of whom were from other African countries.

-President of the Central African Republic, François Bozizé, arrived in Libreville on June 11.
+President of the Central African Republic, François Bozizé, arrived in Libreville on 11 June.

 South African International Relations and Cooperation Minister Maite Nkoana-Mashabane and Sizakele Makhumalo Zuma, the wife of President Jacob Zuma, left for Gabon on 15 June and planned to return to South Africa on 16 June.

-The Angolan Prime Minister, António Paulo Kassoma, flew to Libreville on 15 June where he represented President José Eduardo dos Santos.
+The Angolan Prime Minister, António Paulo Kassoma, flew to Libreville on 15 June to represent President José Eduardo dos Santos at the funeral.
+Prince Moulay Rachid of Morocco represented his brother, King Mohammed VI on 16 June.

 The French president Nicolas Sarkozy attended the funeral, despite a period of diplomatic difficulties between France and Gabon.
 Former French President Jacques Chirac and Sarkozy laid red and white coloured roses in wreaths at the coffin.
 Foreign Minister Bernard Kouchner was also present at the ceremony.
 Chirac received cheers but Sarkozy was booed by crowd members who had gathered outside the presidential palace.

-Spanish Third Vice President, Manuel Chaves González, attended the funeral.
+Spanish Third Deputy Prime Minister, Manuel Chaves González, attended the funeral.

 Others in attendance at the funeral included President of the Republic of the Congo, Denis Sassou Nguesso, President of Togo, Faure Gnassingbé, President of Cameroon, Paul Biya and Jean Ping, Chairperson of the African Union Commission, Teodoro Obiang Nguema Mbasogo of Equatorial Guinea, and the Presidents of Benin, Burkina Faso, Burundi, Chad, Mali, Senegal and the Democratic Republic of São Tomé and Príncipe.